 1

-Completion of both ECON 210 and ECON 211 may substitute for ECON 203; ECON 210 satisfies the same general education categories.
+Completion of both ECON 210 and ECON 211 may substitute for ECON 203; ECON 210 satisfies general education BOK for social/behavioral sciences and AOI for global perspectives.

 The minimum number of credit hours required for this degree is 120.